 Differences Between Liquidity vs Solvency

-Before making any investment, it’s important to know two factors upfront – whether this investment will maintain the liquidity of the company and whether the investment the company is making would keep the solvency of the company intact.
+Before making any investment, it’s essential to know two factors upfront – whether this investment will maintain the company’s liquidity and whether the investment the company is making would keep the company’s solvency intact.

 Many investors overwhelm themselves with the meaning of liquidity and solvency; as a result, they use these terms interchangeably.
 However, these two are entirely different from each other.

-- Solvency, on the other hand, can be defined as the ability of the company to run its operations in the long run.
+- On the other hand, Solvency can be defined as the ability of the company to run its operations in the long run.
 That means solvency is a long-term concept.

 And investments can affect both of these, but they are much different than each other.

-As you can see that each of these concepts are much different.
-Here are the most significant differences between Liquidity vs Solvency described below –
+As you can see that each of these concepts is much different.
+Here are the most significant differences between Liquidity vs. Solvency described below –

 Liquidity and Solvency – Key differences

-As you can already see liquidity and solvency can’t be interchanged and they are completely different from each other.
-Let’s look at the key differences between Liquidity and Solvency –
+As you can already see, liquidity and solvency can’t be interchanged, and they are entirely different.
+Let’s look at the critical differences between Liquidity and Solvency –

 - Liquidity is a short-term concept.
 Solvency is a long-term concept.

 - Liquidity needs to be understood to know how quickly a firm would be able to convert its current assets into cash.
-Solvency, on the other hand, talks about whether the firm has the ability to perpetuate for long period of time.
+On the other hand, Solvency talks about whether the firm can perpetuate for a long period.